Three people injured in car crash in South Waikato

 Three people are in hospital after a single car crash in South Waikato early this morning.

-Emergency services were called to Whirinaki Valley Rd just after 2am after reports of a crash.
+Emergency services were called to Whirinaki Valley Rd just after 2am after reports of a car crashing into a bridge.

 St John said two people suffered serious injuries in the crash, while the third was in a moderate condition when taken to Rotorua Hospital.